 Getting a domain name and hosting is probably one of the most essential parts of having an online business.
 If you want to have a website, you need these two things.
 Once you have your domain name and hosting, you can start building your website.

-And after you’ve built your website, getting a brandable email ID is probably the most thing on your mind.
+After you’ve built your website, getting a brandable email ID is probably the most important thing on your mind.
 You’ll see most people and businesses use an email address with their own domain name (ex: [email protected]).

 Using an email like this looks more professional than using a generic email like [email protected] from services like Gmail or Yahoo.
 But the question is, which one should you use?
 Is it worth paying for an email service, or should you just stick with the free ones?